istlab/Alitheia-Core/README.txt

 The following system properties are (at the very least) used:

+[ No system properties are used at this time. ]

+***
+*** Runtime configuration of OSGi
+***

+At runtime, the OSGi framework reads properties from the file config.ini which is located in the equinox/configuration/ directory.
+Use standard key=value pairs to define properties.
+The supported properties are described in the file itself.

+***
+*** Alternate logging subsystem
+***

+The branches/logger-log4j directory contains an alternative logger implementation based on Apache log4j.
+You may move away the alitheia/logger directory and move in the log4j directory as it is source compatible.
+Rebuild the system.
+This adds one runtime configuration option:

 log4j.configuration
 	Set this to the URL of a log4j configuration file.
 The default configuration is contained within the logger bundle; you may override